danielsimon4/mastering-deep-learning/README.md

 - **Code-first learning**: Every idea comes with ready-to-run examples, so you build understanding by working through the code.
 - **Expanding scope**: Starting with tensors and core fundamentals, the book gradually progresses to advanced models like WRNs and GPTs with millions of parameters.

-Whether you’re a student, researcher, or industry professional, this book provides the tools, examples, and explanations to help you confidently understand and apply deep learning to real-world projects.
+Whether you are a student, researcher, or industry professional, this book provides the tools, examples, and explanations to help you confidently understand and apply deep learning to real-world projects.
 All you need is a basic foundation in math and Python to get started!